-- "Plum pudding" model, put forward by Thompson. - Positive sphere of matter with negative electrons imbedded in it. - most of the volume = positive stuff because most of the mass is positive - Expectation: density more or less uniform throughout.
+- No longer indivisible - "Plum pudding" model, put forward by Thompson. - Positive sphere of matter with negative electrons imbedded in it. - most of the volume = positive stuff because most of the mass is positive - Expectation: density more or less uniform throughout.